 Government Assistance Programs

-Lighthouse of Oakland County: Lighthouse is a nonprofit organization which aims to provide housing and food to low-income families.
+- Lighthouse: Lighthouse is a nonprofit organization which aims to provide housing and food to low-income families.
 They also offer services which focus on helping people becoming financially independent, self-sufficient, and more motivated.
-There are other Lighthouse organizations across Michigan as well.

 Therapy and Support